plone/training/mastering-plone/volto_components_sponsors.rst

 After restarting the frontend with ``yarn start``, we are now ready to visit an arbitrary page to see the new component.
 A restart is necessary on newly added files.
-As long as you only edit existing files of your app, your Browser is updating automagically by app configuration.
+As long as you only edit existing files of your app, your browser is updating automagically by app configuration.

+.. _volto-component-datafetching-label:

 Getting the sponsors data
 -------------------------

 With our ``Sponsors`` component in place we can take the next step and explore Volto some more to figure out how it does data fetching.

 As the data is in the backend, we need to find a way to address it.
-Volto provides various actions to communicate with the backend (fetching data, creating content, editing content, etc).
+Volto provides various predefined actions to communicate with the backend (fetching data, creating content, editing content, etc).
 A Redux action (that communicates with the backend) has a common pattern: It addresses the backend via REST API and updates the global app store according the response of the backend.
 A component calls an action and has hereupon access to the global app store (shortened: store) with the fetched data.

 For more information which actions are already provided by Volto have look at :file:`frontend/omelette/src/actions`.